 The first column of Figure 2 shows the background noise measurements from each beam of each radar.
 The noise data have been binned into 10 min intervals and averaged separately in each bin to remove spikes.
-These data have arbitrary units, and the colour scales were chosen to best match the dynamic range of the noise measurements from each radar.
-The colour scales contain 256 colours and are saturated at the top end in order to emphasise the low-power features.
 For most radars there is some variation in the noise levels between different beams, which may arise from real spatial variations in the atmospheric noise production and ionospheric propagation conditions, or differences in beamforming across the radar field of view.
 For this work we are not interested in the absolute values of the background noise.
-Instead, we look for sudden changes in the background noise over the entire field of view, which indicate that the HF radio noise has been attenuated in response to enhanced D-region ionisation.
+Instead we look for sudden changes in the background noise over the entire field of view, which indicate that the HF radio noise has been attenuated in response to enhanced D-region ionisation.
 For the example event, reduced background noise levels during the PsA event are observed for six out of the eight radars shown, as indicated by the black vertical lines.

 To justify that the reduced background noise measured at the six radar sites was indeed caused by enhanced D-region ionisation, we also study the backscatter power measured by each radar.
 These measurements are shown in the right column of Figure 2.
 Each panel shows the raw power levels measured in each 45 km range gate along beam 5.
-The raw power measurements also have arbitrary units and are displayed on a logarithmic scale.
-High power values observed across several range gates and lasting from several minutes to hours indicate coherent backscatter returning to the radar from ionospheric electron density irregularities or from the ground.
+The raw power measurements have arbitrary units and are displayed on a logarithmic scale.
+High-power values observed across several range gates

+- 140 simultaneously indicate coherent backscatter returning to the radar from ionospheric electron density irregularities or from the ground.
 The yellow vertical lines on these plots indicate the time periods for which the background noise was attenuated (determined from the left panel).
 During these time periods, the backscatter returns from all six radars have reduced power or are completely suppressed.
 This indicates that the radio waves transmitted by the radar have been attenuated.
-This combination of reduced background noise and reduced backscatter power is strong evidence that the D-region electron density has been enhanced near the radar site (Bland et al., 2018), and we use these two signatures together in our event selection for this study.
+This combination of reduced background noise and reduced backscatter power is strong evidence that the D-region electron density has been - 145 enhanced near the radar site (Bland et al., 2018), and we use these two signatures together in our event selection for this study.
 For the example shown in Figure 2, there are two radars that did not detect a clear attenuation signature during the PsA event.
 These are the McMurdo (MCM) and Dome C East (DCE) radars, located at 80° and 89° corrected geomagnetic (CGM) latitude respectively.
-For these radars there is neither a clear decrease in the background noise level, nor a reduction in the backscatter power.
-Note that the background noise at MCM does decrease close to the event onset time.
-This, however, is accompanied by an increase in the echo power, which indicates that the transmitted radiowaves were not strongly attenuated in the ionosphere.
+For these radars there is neither a clear decrease in the background noise level, nor a reduction in the background noise at MCM does decrease close to the event onset time.
+This, however, is accompanied by - 150 an increase in the echo power, which indicates that the transmitted radiowaves were not strongly attenuated in the ionosphere.
 Therefore, the reduced noise at MCM is probably related to the normal diurnal variation in the background noise at the radar site, rather than a response to energetic particle precipitation.